1. Introduction of the Issue

 1) 16:8 And they went out, and fled from the tomb; for trembling and astonishment had come upon them: and they said nothing to any one; for they were afraid.

-2) 16:9 Now when he was risen early on the first day of the week, he appeared first to Mary Magdalene, from whom he had cast out seven demons.
+2) 16:9 Now when he was risen early on the first day of the week, he appeared first to Mary Magdalene, from whom he had cast out seven demons.16:9-20 is also known as the LE (Long Ending).

 16:10 She went and told them that had been with him, as they mourned and wept.